 Why online banks can offer more

-Online banks are also referred to as internet banks.
-That’s because they don’t operate branches, which is key to the financial advantages they tend to offer customers.
+Online banks, also known as internet banks, don’t operate branches, which is key to the financial advantages they tend to offer customers.

 As we note in “10 Tips for Finding a Bank With More Bang for Your Buck”:

 “They don’t need to maintain a network of brick-and-mortar branches, so their expenses are lower, which can mean they pay higher interest rates and charge lower fees.”

 Still, a lot of people are unaware that switching to an online bank is an easy way to dramatically boost their returns.

 A recent WalletHub survey found that 62 percent of people do not know that online-only banks offer higher interest rates and lower fees than their brick-and-mortar counterparts.

 If you’re worried that internet banks are not as safe as traditional banks, fear not.
 Money Talks News founder Stacy Johnson explains why in “2-Minute Money Manager: Are Online, Internet-Only Banks Safe?“:

 “I get this type of question a lot: ‘Are online banks safe?’
 Short answer: Yes, online-only banks are safe, providing they have FDIC insurance.
 The Federal Deposit Insurance Corp. is what insures bank accounts.
 Taxpayer dollars support the FDIC.
 So, if a bank has FDIC insurance, your accounts are insured up to $250,000.”

 To find out whether a banking institution is FDIC-insured, search for the bank using the FDIC’s free BankFind tool.
 It will tell you whether the institution is actively insured and related details.